 Heartburn is a common complaint, although it can be confused with other diseases related to the chest, which include:

 - Pain in the chest wall.

 The diagnosis begins with a complete history and a physical examination.
-In many cases, this provides enough information for the health professional to make the diagnosis and start a treatment plan.
+This provides enough information for the health professional to make the diagnosis and start a treatment plan in many cases.